FAQs und Guides

 There are, unsurprisingly, many advantages and disadvantages to the new system and the opt-out decision is likely to need a case-by-case analysis balancing a range of factors.

-One of the key factors is the risk of central revocation in the new and therefore untested court.
-For this reason alone, many patent owners are expected to opt out their entire portfolio – at least in the initial few years of the system coming into effect.
-Should central action in the UPC be desired in future, the opt-out could then be withdrawn and suitable action taken, provided that there is no ongoing national litigation.
-However, the risk of opting everything out is that competitors could initiate national litigation and “lock” patents out that may have been suited to UPC enforcement.
-Opting everything out will also mean that there is limited opportunity for UPC case law to be influenced.
+One of the key factors is the risk of central revocation across the participating member states.
+For this reason alone, many patent owners have and are expected to continue to opt out the majority, if not their entire portfolio.
+Should central action in the UPC be desired in future, the opt-out could then be withdrawn and suitable action taken, provided that there has not been/is not any national litigation.

 What about the UK?